matt-harvey/tabulo/README.md

 ```

 Note the use of `.find_each`: we can start printing the table without having to load the entire
 underlying collection.
-(The cost of supporting this behaviour is that Tabulo requires us to set
-column widths up front, rather than adapting to the width of the widest value.)
+(This is negated if we [shrinkwrap](#shrinkwrap) the table, however, since
+in that case the entire collection must be traversed up front in order for column widths to be
+calculated.)

 ## Development